satishsalyal/Foundations-of-Data-Science/Facets_of_Data.md

 # 🌐 Facets of Data

-A very large amount of data is generated in **Big Data** and **Data Science**.
-These data are of various types, and the main categories of data are as follows:
+A In the era of Big Data and Data Science, enormous volumes of information are generated every second from a wide range of sources.
+This data is diverse in form, format, and complexity.
+To manage, store, and analyze such vast datasets effectively, it is essential to understand the different categories of data.
+The primary facets are as follows:

 - 📊 **Structured**
 - 📝 **Natural Language**